AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_FortiGate.rst

       c.
 Remote Gateway IP Address: Palo Alto WAN interface public IP.
    |image2|

-3. Download the configuration by going to Site2Cloud -> Click on the Connection.
+3.Download the configuration by going to Site2Cloud -> Click on the Connection.
    Select generic and Download Configuration and configure on the router accordingly.

    |image3|